microsoft/api-guidelines/graph/patterns/subsets.md

     </ComplexType>
 ```

 Be aware that the name values and types in the preceding examples are just examples and can be replaced with your scenario equivalent values.
-For example, type names don't really need to be `memberships`.The collection doesn't have to be a collection at all; it can be singular and doesn't have to be a string.
+For example, type names don't really need to be `memberships`.
+The collection doesn't have to be a collection at all; it can be singular and doesn't have to be a string.

 These pattern type names should satisfy the following naming conventions:

-- The base type name should have the suffix "Base" and the enumeration type name should have the suffix "Kind".
+- The base type name should have the suffix `Base`, and the enumeration type name should have the suffix `Kind`.
 - Derived child types should have names with enumeration values as the prefixes; for example, if the enumeration member value is `value1`, then the derived type name is `value1<type>`.

 ```xml
     <ComplexType Name="<type>Base" IsAbstract="true">